MicrosoftDocs/well-architected/well-architected/devops/automation-tasks.md

 - Integrated secrets store.
 - Source Control integration.

 As seen in the following image, Azure Automation provides a portal experience for managing Azure Automation Runbooks.
-Use the included code sample (ARM template) to deploy an Azure automation account, automation runbook, and explore Azure Automation for yourself.
+Use the included code sample (ARM template) to deploy an Azure Automation account, automation runbook, and explore Azure Automation for yourself.

 ![Azure Automation PowerShell Runbook as seen in the Azure portal.](../devops/azure-automation-powershell.png)